On this page:

 People experience many different symptoms when they have advanced cancer.
-Common symptoms include pain, nausea, a lack of appetite, breathlessness and tiredness.
+Common symptoms include pain, nausea, loss of appetite, tiredness and breathlessness.
+While it may not be possible to control all symptoms, the suggestions in this chapter can help make you as comfortable as possible.
 As the disease progresses, these symptoms can vary in intensity and frequency, placing different limitations on your body.

 There are many ways to relieve pain, including: